Computer Assisted Design and Drafting

 Course Format

-Classes are offered in a variety of formats: in-person, online, hybrid, day, evening, full-time and part-time.
+Classes are offered in various formats: in-person, online, hybrid, day, evening, full-time and part-time.

 Textbooks

-Most of our courses use low-cost textbooks or no cost material provided by your instructors.
+Most of our courses use low-cost textbooks or no-cost material your instructors provide.
 General education courses may have textbooks that cost more.